amirdaraby/Smallit-api/README.md

 - ### USER and Group
   (If you have problems with user and permissions, read this section)
   #### Note: www-data user and group are typically created and managed automatically when you install web server software like Apache or Nginx.
-Manually creating them is generally not required unless you have specific reasons to do so.
+Manually creating them is generally not required.

 1. `sudo groupadd www-data` (Creates the www-data group)
 2. `sudo useradd -g www-data -s /usr/sbin/nologin -M www-data` (Creates www-data user and add it to www-data group)